pragmarb/pragma-operation/doc/01-basic-usage.md

 #    }
 ```

+Note that an existing `Link` header will not be replaced.

 ## Handling errors

 You can use the `#success?` and `#failure?` method to check whether an operation was successful.
 An